 It features a 726cc Kawasaki FR651 engine (the quality standard engine), integrated with an overhead valve for a cooling mechanism upon operation.
 The Twin EZT hydrostatic transaxles serve as the hydrostatic transmission.

-Since this is a gas-powered mower, it has a fuel tank capacity of 2 gallons as well as a dual cylinder motor.
+Since this is a gas-powered mower, it has a fuel tank capacity of 2 gallons and a dual cylinder motor.

 Husqvarna Z246 46” Zero Turn Mower